hanmangokiwi/minecraft-ntgbtminer/README.md

 # minecraft-ntgbtminer

-This project is a fork of ntgbtminer to mine bitcoins in minecraft I don't have my own crypto wallet nor am I old enough for paypal but I do have a patreon.
-One time payments are fine lol https://www.patreon.com/cmdrredstone
+This project is a fork of ntgbtminer to mine bitcoins in minecraft
+I don't have my own crypto wallet nor am I old enough for paypal but I do have a patreon.
+One time donations are fine lol
+https://www.patreon.com/cmdrredstone

 # ntgbtminer